vedph/cadmus-shell-2/README.md

 ## History

 - 2023-05-19:
-  - preserve content and dynamic height for graph page in `CadmusGraphPgEx`.
+  - preserve content for graph page in `CadmusGraphPgEx`.
   - added move to source capability to `CadmusGraphPgEx`.
 - 2023-05-16: updated source type filters in graph UI (`@myrmidon/cadmus-graph-ui`).
 - 2023-05-11: updated to Angular 16.